+Sowing rate: 10-15 kg/ha Frost tolerance: Good

-Sowing rate:10-15 kg/haFrost tolerance:GoodBiomass:Good if sown early in the seasonPests & diseases:Generally not a problem
+Biomass: Good if sown early in the season

 Hairy vetch

 Hairy vetch, a forage legume also known as Winter vetch, has superior winter hardiness over common vetch and is very suitable for sowing as a cover crop due to its ability to fix nitrogen at lower temperatures than many other legumes.
 This can also be used as arable silage with grass or as a whole crop mix combined with cereals.
 Vetch will help increase the protein content in the mix.